 The Algeta company which has developed a new drug for the treatment of prostate cancer has its origin in many years of research collaboration between chemists and cancer researchers at UiO and OUS.
 The company was sold to the German company Bayer for NOK 17.6 billion in 2014 and has created jobs in Norway and abroad.
 It has now recently become known that after two decades of work, researchers at UiO and OUS have discovered the cause of the autoimmune disorder coeliac disease.
 This scientific breakthrough will presumably be of great importance for the treatment of this illness.
 Through its investment in life sciences, UiO will make a concentrated effort to ensure that in the future there will be many such success stories for the benefit of patients as well as society.

 A new building and new thinking on research, innovation and education

 To make provision for a greater degree of innovation and interdisciplinary collaboration in research and teaching, UiO will erect a life sciences building in Gaustadbekkdalen, Oslo.
 Statsbygg is the building contractor commissioned by the Ministry of Education and Research, and the building is planned for completion in 2023.

 The life sciences building will be designed so that UiO’s researchers can increase their work across established academic disciplines and collaborate more closely with industry, health enterprises and the municipality.
 UiO’s researchers and students will thus further enhance their ability to tap into competence across disciplines and to see opportunities for innovation and value creation.

 A new building alone will not transform UiO into a Nordic powerhouse in life sciences.
-Stølen points out that it is crucial for UiO to develop a complete ecosystem for research, education and innovation.
+It is crucial for UiO to develop a complete ecosystem for research, education and innovation.
 This includes interacting with other players such as the public sector, industry and investors when these have relevant competence.